 Architects fees will depend on the work involved in the project.
 Some practices are more expensive than others, and there is no universal fee level.
 But as an approximate rule of thumb it might be useful to expect total architects fees to be around 8 – 15 % of the overall cost of the project.

-TIP: The fee amount is affected by the complexity and scope of the work involved in the project.
+Architects fees depend on the complexity and scope of work involved in a project.
 So try to be as clear as possible in agreeing your brief for the project, and this will help to keep the fee to a minimum.

 How Are Architects Fees Calculated?

 Fees for each stage can be set as a percentage of the construction cost.
-This can be useful when the scale of the work is still a bit unknown; as the fees can go up and down with the amount of work involved.
+This can be useful when the scale of the work is still unknown; as the fees can go up and down with the amount of work involved

 Fees can be fixed at set amounts for each stage of the project.
 This is great as you will know exactly what you will need to pay and when; but may not be possible if the scope of the project is not yet clear.